 PaintCare's transporters and downstream processors will manage any incidental non-program products that they receive.
+This may include proper management of any non-program products that designate as dangerous waste under applicable Washington dangerous waste regulations (Chapter 173-303 WAC).
 They will be instructed to notify PaintCare of incidents and identify the specific drop-off site from where the non-program products originated and the quantity and type that were found.
 Depending on the severity of the contamination, PaintCare may do one or more of the following: (1) contact the site to let them know about the incident, (2) provide additional/refresher training on identification of program and non-program products, or (3) in extreme cases, remove the site from the program.